kaymen99/Decentral-medium/README.md

 ![Capture d’écran 2022-06-24 à 21 56 27](https://user-images.githubusercontent.com/83681204/175751246-df4a73f5-4b56-4583-b76f-f475abd3772a.png)

 * Each post can be viewed on it's own page, there readers can also choose to give a tip to the author by clicking on the 'give a tip' button which will open a window where the reader can select the tip amount.
+The author on the other hand can find and 'Edit Post' button which will redirect him to a page where he can modify the post informations (title, content,...).

 <table>
   <tr>